microsoft/MSLab/Scenarios/Windows Event Forwarding/readme.md

 ## About lab

-This lab demonstrates how to collect events with Windows Event Forwarding using [NSA samples](https://github.com/nsacyber/Event-Forwarding-Guidance)
+This lab demonstrates how to collect events with Windows Event Forwarding using [NSA samples](https://github.com/nsacyber/Event-Forwarding-Guidance), how to install Sysmon and monitor Sysmon events using WEF

-Todo: how to create custom XML for Sysmon, how to deploy sysmon and how to visualize sysmon events with Weffles

 ## LabConfig Windows Server 2016